-Problem Solving questions are difficult to prepare for.
+Problem Solving questions are difficult to prepare for…

 This is an accepted statement, and one that we do agree with, but we disagree with the naysayers who say it can’t be prepared for!
+To show you how, here are our top methods for revising and tackling problem-solving questions.

-Constructing Equations
+TSA Section 1 Constructing Equations

 Some problems in this section are very complex and you will need to get comfortable converting writing into equations.
 For example, when you read “Mark is twice as old as Jon“, you should register this as M=2J.

 Once you get more comfortable doing this process, you can use it with more complex problems.
-Look at this example of a more complex equation using this method;
+Look at this example of a more complex equation using this method:

 When a question asks about timetables, orders or sequences, draw out diagrams.
 By doing this, you can organise your thoughts and help make sense of the question.

-Look at the question, then see the working done to visualise the data – this method makes the question much easier.
+Look at the question, then see the workings done to visualise the data – this method makes the question much easier.
 You don’t need to limit yourself to linear diagrams like this, you can draw Venn diagrams or tables; anything applicable to the question.

-Spatial Reasoning
+TSA Section 1 Spatial Reasoning

 There are usually 1-2 spatial reasoning questions every year.
 They usually give nets for a shape or a patterned cuboid and ask which options are possible rotations.